-NAV CANADA (also referred to in this AIF as we, our, us or the Company) was continued under the Canada Not-for-profit Corporations Act on January 17, 2013.
+The Company was continued under the Canada Not-for-profit Corporations Act on January 17, 2013.
 The Company was originally incorporated on May 26, 1995 as a non-share capital corporation under Part II of the Canada Corporations Act.
 Our head office is located at 77 Metcalfe Street, Ottawa, Ontario K1P 5L6.